asharbutt/Research/docs/Equity Pricing/MarketCompleteness.md

 This sets the stage for us to be able to price any kind of derivative instrument as long as there exists a self-financing replication strategy which is a martingale under an equivalent martingale probability measure.
 Ideally, this means we need 2 things in order to price a derivative instrument: A self replicating strategy and an equivalent martingale probability measure.
 The market is then complete.

 ## Idea of numeraires and risk neutral pricing
-So we know that if we discount a process with some discounting method, it will be a martingale under the associated probability measure.
+So we know that if we discount a process with some discounting method (i.e we use a risk free asset to discount), it will be a martingale under the associated probability measure.
 This means that if we have an asset S, and some numeraire N, then we can find a probability measure associated with that numeraire under which S/N is a martingale.

 For European Options, there exists a self-financing replication portfolio.
 Black-Scholes showed that under the Risk-Neutral Measure Q, the payoff discounted at the risk free rate (Divided by a money market investment B at the rate of r) is a martingale.